jan-koupil/scrimba-advent-calendar-2020/readme.md

 ```
 Surprisingly, measurement using the [performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance) shows, that in both Chrome and Firefox

-* for small input arrays (< 1000 elements) the former variant is slower, however both have times so short, it does not make an observable difference
+* for small input arrays (< 1000 elements) the former variant is slower, however, both have times so short, it does not make an observable difference

 * for large input arrays ( > 10000 elements), the times are also comparable but the latter syntax is ca. 10-20% slower.

-This is probably due to complicate arithmetics of flat and scarce arrays and means (what is a generally know fact) that in JavaScript(!) `array.push` is the preferred method of adding to array.
+This is probably due to complicated arithmetics of flat and scarce arrays and means (what is a generally known fact) that in JavaScript(!) `array.push` is the preferred method of adding to an array.

 ## [Challenge 4: 🎄 Century From Year](https://scrimba.com/scrim/co0dc42e487b6297f06d4ca3a)